lbnl-science-it/cborg-web/content/english/pages/models.md

 {{< /accordion >}}

-{{< accordion "e5-large-v2" >}}
+{{< accordion "NV-Embed-v1" >}}

-e5-large-v2 is based on research originating from Microsoft Research, as described in Text Embeddings by Weakly-Supervised Contrastive Pre-training.
-Liang Wang, Nan Yang, Xiaolong Huang, Binxing Jiao, Linjun Yang, Daxin Jiang, Rangan Majumder, Furu Wei, arXiv 2022.

-e5-large-v2 is a popular embedding model for vector search and retreival augmented generation.
+NV-Embed-v1

+NV-Embed-v1 is a leading embedding model created by Nvidia, ranked No. 1 on the Massive Text Embedding Benchmark (MTEB benchmark) as of May 24, 2024.
+NV-Embed-v1 is licensed for non-commercial use only.

 - **Endpoint Location**: LBNL IT Division Data Center
 - **Use Cases**: Instructed Query and Passage Encoding
 - **Max Tokens**: 8192
 - **Embedding Dimensions**: 4096
 - **Cost**: Free to use
-- **API Model Name**: `lbl/NV-Embed-v1`
+- **API Model Name**: `lbl/nv-embed-v1`
 - **Notes**: For non-commercial use only.
 - **Model Card**: [HuggingFace nvidia/NV-Embed-v1](https://huggingface.co/nvidia/NV-Embed-v1)